Stephen Hadley: Early government service

 Hadley was a member of the National Security Council staff under President Gerald Ford from 1974 to 1977.

 During this period, he worked for the law firm of Shea & Gardner.

 From 1986 to 1987, he served as counsel to the Special Review Board established by President Ronald Reagan to inquire into the Iran–Contra affair.

 During the administration of George H. W. Bush, Hadley was a Pentagon aide to Paul Wolfowitz, serving as the Assistant Secretary of Defense for International Security Policy from 1989 to 1993.
 In that position, he had responsibility for defense policy toward NATO and Western Europe, on nuclear weapons and ballistic missile defense, and arms control.
 He also participated in policy issues involving export control and the use of space.
 Hadley served as Secretary of Defense Dick Cheney's representative in talks led by Secretary of State James Baker that resulted in the Strategic Arms Reduction Treaties, START I and START II.

 Private sector work

 During the years in which the Democratic Clinton administration was in power (1993–2001), Hadley was an administrative partner in the Washington, D.C. law firm of Shea & Gardner, where he had worked earlier in his career.
 His professional legal practice focused on business problems of U.S. and foreign corporations particularly as they involve international business, regulatory, and strategy issues.
 These representations included export controls, foreign investment in U.S. national security companies, and the national security responsibilities of U.S. information technology companies.

 He was also a principal in The Scowcroft Group, Inc., an international consulting firm.
 In this, he represented U.S. corporate clients seeking to invest and do business overseas.
+He serves on the Board of Managers for the Johns Hopkins Applied Physics Laboratory.